 Like all of my craft projects, this decorated witch hat took less than 30 minutes to make!

-Supplies to Make a Decorated Witch Hat
+Supplies to Decorate a Witch Hat for Halloween

 This post contains affiliate links that connect you to relevant products.
 If you click and make a purchase, I may make a small commission at absolutely no cost to you.
 See my disclosures for more information.